 Western green mambas can reach a length of up to eight feet.

-A collection of bright, green scales is just one of the many notable things about this snake.
-It can also travel through its tropical forest or savanna habitat at an average speed of 7mph!
+A collection of bright green scales is just one of the many notable things about this snake.
+It can also travel through its tropical forest or savanna habitat at an average speed of 7 miles per hour!
 The western green mamba consumes a diet of birds, squirrels, and mice.
 It has potent venom with the potential to cause death.

 - These snakes sleep on tree branches surrounded by leaf cover

 - The symptoms of this snake’s venom begin to occur within 15 minutes of the bite

 - Newly hatched snakelets can be as long as 17 inches

 - They have impressive speed both in trees and on the ground